This post may include affiliate links; see our disclosure policy.

 Step 1: Bring to a boil, remove from heat, and rest for 15 minutes.

-The first step in how to make easy deviled eggs: hard boiling them!
-A few tips about making hard boiled eggs: older eggs are easier to peel.
-So if you can arrange it, it’s nice to use eggs that have been in the refrigerator for a bit.
+The first step in how to make easy deviled eggs is hard-boiling them!
+Older eggs are easier to peel, so if you can arrange it, it’s nice to use eggs that have been in the refrigerator for a bit.

 Step 2: Let the eggs sit in an ice bath for 15 minutes.